Cyace84/tip4/src/pages/usageAndDeployment/mintingNft.md

     ],
   });

-  // Defining the interface for the royalty information interface IRoyaltyStructure {
+  // Defining an interface for the royalty information interface IRoyaltyStructure {
     numerator: string | number;
     denominator: string | number;